en

 The INPS offers students the opportunity to spend all or part of an academic year studying in a school in a foreign country.

-The period spent at the foreign Institute is recognised according to the current regulatory and ministerial provisions.
+The period spent at the foreign Institute is recognised according to the current provisions.

 The places are assigned through the competition tender published in the Welfare, Assistance and Mutuality section.